CFKaligula/Overhoren/README.md

 ﻿# Read Me

-Quiz yourself on wordlists with the wozzol format (see <https://www.wozzol.nl/woordenlijsten).> use command `python console.py WORDLISTFILENAME`, where `WORDLISTFILENAME` is the name fo the file with the word list.
+Quiz yourself on wordlists with the wozzol format (see <https://www.wozzol.nl/woordenlijsten).> use command `python console.py WORDLISTFILENAME`, where `WORDLISTFILENAME` is the name of the file with the word list.
 The file can be placed anywhere in the directory.

+To quit the quiz prematurely input q().

+## Format

 Format of wordlist is as follows: